RedBlazerFlame/protondecay314-blog/README.md

 ## About Me

 Hello!
 I'm Gabee De Vera, commonly known on the internet as "ProtonDecay314".
-I'm a competitive programmer and contest mathematician.
-I participated in the 2024 International Olympiad in Informatics, Philippines hosted in Egypt.
+I'm a Filipino competitive programmer and contest mathematician.
+I participated in the 2024 International Olympiad in Informatics hosted in Egypt.

 ![A picture of me with the IOI 2024 team](ioi-2024-picture.jpg "IOI 2024 Team Picture")